Loading…

 Thursday July 9, 2026 3:45pm - 5:15pm PDT

-Practitioners from a variety of fields to discuss the research, merits, challenges, and applications of improv for personal and community healing.
+Practitioners from a variety of fields will discuss the research, merits, challenges, and applications of improv for personal and community healing.
 We will look at work in the fields of conflict resolution, counseling and therapy, palliative care, and medical leadership.
-This talk will investigate questions like: How has impro changed these fields to date?
-What does the Venn diagram between "Healing and Health" and "Impro Practice and Skills" look like?
+We will investigate questions like: How has improvisation changed these fields to date?
+What does the Venn diagram between "Healing and Health" and "Improv Practice and Skills" look like?
 Where might there be more opportunities for improving personal and community health using impro?

 Moderators